 If you can barely afford minimum payments on your credit cards, your best option may be to consolidate your debt by using consumer credit counseling.
 This type of debt consolidation program is not a loan, but rather just a way of reducing interest rates and simplifying the bill-paying-process.
 Credit card debt can be paid off in about 4.5 years with consumer credit counseling, which we will talk more about below.

 Is it smarter to consolidate credit card debt or settle?

 Can’t afford credit card payments?

-However, the downside to debt settlement is that your creditors are not paid on a monthly basis and failing to pay your creditors every month can lead to adverse side effects (click here to see adverse side effects of debt negotiation & settlement services).
+2. failing to pay credit card companies monthly can lead to adverse side effects to credit reports. (click here to see adverse side effects of debt negotiation & settlement services)